diverta/aho-corasick-async/README.md

 Simple and safe implementation of AhoCorasick automaton in Async context

+## Motivation

+In non async context, look no further than the popular [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.

+However, due to the (current) [decision to not support async](https://github.com/BurntSushi/aho-corasick/issues/95) in that crate, at the time of writing there seems to be no alternative when wanting to perform efficient replacement in the async context.
+Hence writing a simple library for that purpose only.
+Which is why here we keep the features/interfaces to the minimal necessary, but open to improvements and PRs.

 ## Instantiating the AhoCorasick automaton

 To instantiate an AhoCorasick struct, you need a Vec of tuples having the word as Vec<u8> and its replacement as Option<Vec<u8>> :